 - Food is pretty inexpensive and very varied in Saint Petersburg

 - The tab water in Russia is not drinkable!
 So you need to buy bottled water.
+Bottled water is pretty low priced and available everywhere.

 Have you visited St Petersburg and have some great tips?
 Or are you planning to visit St Petersburg and still have some questions?
 Let me know in the comments below!

 Disclosure: This blog post includes affiliate links to GetYourGuide.com and Booking.com.
 If you click on any of these links and make a booking through this link, I will receive a small affiliate fee.
-For you, this service is of course absolutely free of charge.